cefn/lauf/README.md

 doTheOther();
 ```

-...we define an action with those steps like this...
+...we define an action containing those steps...

 ```typescript
 {